 There are two accommodation options along the Laugavegur trail - to stay in one of six huts, or their adjacent campsites.
 Both of these are owned and maintained by FÍ (the Icelandic Touring Association).
 Wild camping is not permitted.

 The huts are located in Landmannalaugar, Hrafntinnusker, Álftavatn, Hvanngil, Emstrur and Þórsmörk.
 Each varies in size and comfort, but all offer a mattress to sleep on, toilets, cold running water and a communal kitchen where you can cook your evening meal.
-What’s more, they’re all heated!
+They’re all heated by gas or geothermal energy, but there's no electricity (so you won't be able to charge your devices).
 Make sure to book them in advance - they fill up several months ahead of time.

 What kit should I bring?